 Schedule, syllabus and examination date

-The course will have a theoretical part with lectures and seminars, and a practical part with fieldwork/ excursion.
+The course has a theoretical part with lectures and seminars, and a practical part with fieldwork/ excursion.
 The fieldwork will provide students with personal experience from modern glaciers and periglacial environments.
 Seminars will deal with papers, based on field studies in Norway and other cold-climatic regions, to improve knowledge on such geomorphological processes, and to demonstrate the use of cold-climate landforms to reconstruct past environments and climatic conditions.
 Discussions will concentrate on identifying the critical questions for future cold-climate geomorphological research.
-Computer labs will provide insight in use of physical and empirical modelling of geomorphological phenomena.
+Computer labs will provide insight into the use of physical and empirical modelling of geomorphological phenomena.

 - You will train your ability to discover knowledge for yourself, wanting to know more, and with long-term retention of this knowledge.